dxfoso/velvet/README.md

 - Email: dxfusa@gmail.com
 - Address: Company, Germany 23224 Frankfurt worms strasse 1

+## 10. Deleting of you Account
-Thank you for using Velvet Leaf Company’s services!
+please contact us at email dxfusa@gmail.com if you want to delete you account and you data completely Thank you for using Velvet Leaf Company’s services!